splunk/kafka-connect-splunk/docs/load-balancing.md

 When `splunk.hec.ack.enabled=true` and `splunk.hec.uri` points to a load balancer:

 1. Configure cookie-based sticky sessions with the longest practical cookie lifetime.
 An acknowledgment poll must reach the same HEC backend that accepted the corresponding batch.
 2. Configure multiple HEC channels with `splunk.hec.total.channels`.
-A useful starting point is one or more channels per backend; the Splunk 2.2 guide suggests up to two times the number of indexers behind the load balancer.
+A useful starting point is one or more channels per backend; we suggest up to two times the number of indexers behind the load balancer.
 3. Tune `splunk.hec.lb.poll.interval`, which controls endpoint health polling.
 The default is 120 seconds.
 Increase it to reduce polling or decrease it to detect endpoint changes more quickly.
 Set it to `-1` only when polling must be disabled.
 4. Save the connector configuration and observe the distribution of requests and acknowledgment latency.